CTalvio/lemmytrixposter/README.md

-# Matrixposter
+# Lemmytrixposter

-This is a matrix bot interface for creating and saving posts.
+This is a matrix/lemmy bot for creating and saving lemmy posts.
 Run this as a systemd service, or some other way that keeps it always running, and you will then be able to control the bot via a matrix chat room whenever and wherever.

 Simply send it an image, a link to an image, or link to a pixiv or danbooru page to create posts.
 You can also configure a folder from which the bot can pick random files to post using the "next" command.